zhaoyuhuan/OpenGL-Tutorial_OSX/README.md

 * I created custom makefiles for each tutorial so that xcode and CMake are not required
 * Altered the headings in the source code for these to compile with the makefiles.
 * The rest of the files are the same as the ones used in the tutorial.
 * tutorial number 17 is currently not linked correctly.
-1-16 should all work
+1-16 are working

 <b>How to compile these examples form command line on OSX (For the Noob):</b>
 <ol>